Our Ratings Tables show how Boston area hardware stores stack up for

 that we found less variation in scores for reliability than for the other

-a price index of $100 is about average; a score of $110 means prices about
+a score of $100 is about average, a score of $110 means prices about 10

-the chains price index scores for all their stores.
+scores for all their stores.

 Although the areas independent stores tended to score higher than the